interledger/rfcs/0000-stream/0000-stream.md

 ### 4.6.
 Closing Connections

 Either endpoint can close the connection using a `ConnectionClose` frame.
-Implementations MAY allow half-open connections.
+Implementations MAY allow half-open connections (where one side has closed the connection and the other is still able to send).

 `ConnectionClose` frames are used to communicate both normal connection closes as well as errors.